Deming, Indiana: Education

 For a time, there were two schools that served the students who lived in/around Deming.
 One was known as the Deming school.
 First built around 1855 on the eastern side of the community, it was originally a small one-room schoolhouse.
 In 1871, The Noblesville Ledger described how the Deming schoolhouse filled the place of "seminary, church, town hall, and club room."
-In 1881, a two-room brick schoolhouse was constructed to replace the older schoolhouse.
-The architect and builder of the new schoolhouse was Ira Shoaf, while the brick work was done by Philip Leace and George Deerwester.
-Classes began there later that same year.
-It was officially known as Public School No. 18, but most people still referred to it as simply the Deming school.
-A stable was built for the student's horses in 1905.
-During the summer of 1906, the 1881-schoolhouse was demolished.
+In 1881, a two-room brick schoolhouse was constructed to replace the older schoolhouse and classes began that year.
+It was officially known as Public School No. 18, but most people still referred to it as the Deming school.
+A stable was built for the students' horses in 1905.
+During the summer of 1906, the 1881 schoolhouse was demolished.
 It was replaced with an all-brick schoolhouse that was two-stories tall (plus a basement) and had eight rooms.
-75 students began classes there on March 1, 1907.
-All of the students at the school were between the ages of 5 and 25 years old.
 In 1915, a tennis court was added to the school's playground.
 The last recorded school activities at the Deming school took place in the spring of 1930.
-In September 1931, the schoolhouse was sold for $160 (approximately $3,310 in August 2024) to a nearby property owner by the name of Mrs. Griffin.
-Mrs. Griffin planned to "convert the building into a stable and use the basement for hogs and cattle.
-Feed will be stored in the upper rooms."
-The former schoolhouse was partially dismantled and then razed in circa 1939, with the lumber from the building being sold to a sawmill owner in an auction.
-Beginning in 1941, the former students and teachers from the Deming school held annual reunions so that they could reminisce together about their days at the school.
-Many of their decedents and friends also attended the reunions.
-During the reunions, participants would enjoy "special music, entertainment, [and] prizes."
-From 1941 to 1945, the reunions were held in mid-to-late July at Forest Park in nearby Noblesville.
-In 1946, they met at the Wesleyan Church in Deming.
-Again from 1947 to 1950, the reunions were held in July at Forest Park.
-On average, between 90 and 125 people were in attendance during the 1940s.
-In 1951 and 1952, the reunions were held in July at the Hinkle Lodge in Deming.
-After that, the gatherings took place in August.
-The number of attendees dwindled in the 1950s, and at the last recorded reunion in 1958, only 15 former students and 8 guests attended.
+In September 1931, the schoolhouse was sold for $160 to a nearby property owner by the name of Mrs. Griffin.
+The former schoolhouse was partially dismantled and then razed in c.
+1939, with the lumber from the building being sold to a sawmill owner in an auction.
+Beginning in 1941, the former students and teachers from the Deming school held annual reunions.
+They were typically held in Noblesville, with a few exceptions.
+The number of attendees dwindled throughout the 1950s, and at the last recorded reunion in 1958, only 15 former students and 8 guests attended.

 The second school used by the Deming community was generally referred to as the West Grove school, though it was officially known as Public School No. 20.
 It was located next to the West Grove Friends Church.
-The original schoolhouse was constructed sometime before 1867, with a second schoolhouse being built at an unspecified time and for an unspecified purpose on/near the location of the original.
-The fate of the school remains unknown, though in 2003 it was noted that the "school buildings are no longer there."
+The original schoolhouse was constructed sometime before 1867, with a replacement schoolhouse being built at an unspecified time.
+The fate of the school is not recorded, though in 2003 it was noted that the "school buildings are no longer there."